kho/probing/README.md

    of your choice;
 3. Copy these two files to your project and you are good to go!

+## License

+Public Domain: To the extent possible under law, [Ke Wu](https://github.com/kho) has waived all copyright and related or neighboring rights to [A linear probing hash map template in Go](https://github.com/kho/probing).

 ## Benchmark results (look-ups only)

 Summary: the probing hash table is,